vivanov-dp/zabbix-docker-template/README.md

 But to put **really big** into perspective: I have about 20 docker hosts with 4-5 containers each and one with 20 containers and I monitor them with this template running on a pretty modest vhost with 2 vcpu's and 4G RAM.

 This amounts to about 80 values per second on the server, CPU load and network traffic is negligible - about 4% and 100Kbit/s respectively.
 The Zabbix front-end generates more load than that when it renders the graphs.

+## Contributions

+If you find anything fishy or have a feature request, add a new issue and I'll take a look.

+Pull requests appreciated.